-We’re delighted to offer The Riviera Hillsides Experience for the first time in 2022.
-This trip will base for the week in the scenic foothills behind the famous French Riviera, just west of Nice and Cannes, officially called the “Alpes Maritimes.”
+We were delighted to offer The Riviera Hillsides Experience for the first time in 2022.
+This trip bases for the week in the scenic foothills behind the famous French Riviera, just west of Nice and Cannes, officially called the “Alpes Maritimes.”

 Populated with Mediterranean gardens, this area has evolved as the center of the world’s perfume industry.
 The intense light and colors also have provided a playground for artists over the centuries.
 Just 10 miles above the coast, we’ll discover the surprising and authentic side of the “red carpet” French Riviera: ochre colored villages, bustling farmers markets, typical café squares, and pétanque players under the shade trees.